kobusjoubert/active_ad/README.md

     account = ActiveAd::Facebook::Account.find('123')

-Or if you don't require fresh data and have it already persisted you can just create an instance.
+Or if you don't require fresh data and have it persisted already, you can create a new object with `stale: true`.

-    account = ActiveAd::Facebook::Account.new(id: '123')
+    account = ActiveAd::Facebook::Account.new(stale: true, id: '123', name: 'Account Name')

+To refresh the data.

+    account.reload

 Save an account.